raigu/personal-code-validation/README.md

 # Estonian person identification code validation

-Validation of Estonian natural person identification code according to the standard [EVS 585:2007 Personal code.
+Validation of Estonian personal identification code according to the standard [EVS 585:2007 Personal code.
 Structure](https://www.evs.ee/products/evs-585-2007).

+# Motivation

-I created this package because I needed a validation that states it fallows an official standard.
+I needed a validation that states it fallows the official standard.
 I bought the standard from Estonian Centre for Standardisation and worked it through.

 # Install